Foreign investors snap up Indian bonds set for inclusion in global indexes

 The central bank removed foreign investment caps for a number of securities under the 'fully accessible route' (FAR) in April 2020 to help meet a key requirement of index providers.

-"If they are the ones that would be included, we can expect a premium to build between the FAR bonds and other Indian government bonds," Agarwal said.
+"If they are the ones that would be included, we can expect a premium to build between the FAR bonds and other Indian government bonds," Agrawal said.

 Foreign investors have bought bonds worth nearly 66 billion Indian rupees ($834.60 million) in this category in six weeks to Sep.
 9, even as they sold 18 billion rupees of other government securities on a net basis.